crynux-ai/crynux-node/README.md

 ## Use requirements_macos.txt on Mac
 (venv) $ pip install -r requirements_cuda.txt

+# Compile the module and install it as a pip dependency.
+Make sure no error is reported during this step.
 (venv) $ pip install .

 # Install the gpt-task package